scollinspt/website/content/book/Part_1/_index.md

     weight: 1
 ---

-# Part I - Introduction
+# Introduction

 ## Causal Models

-The ultimate goal of Part I is that the reader will recognize and utilize causal models as logico-mathematical representations of reality with which we practice (reason and make decisions), and from which we develop further understanding through research.
-The state of knowledge in the profession at any point in time is equivalent to the state of all the possible causal models we can build and from which we practice.
+The ultimate goal of Part I is that the reader will recognize and utilize causal models as logico-mathematical representations of reality (including its uncertainty) with which we practice (reason and make decisions), and from which we develop further understanding through research.
+The state of knowledge in the profession at any point in time can be considered as equivalent to the set of all the possible causal models we can build and from which we practice; and when working with a patient we can consider the patient (at a moment in time) as an instantiation (a particular state) of one to several inter-connected causal models and that there is a complex underlying dynamic of change that is, at least partially, predicted from state to state by the causal model.

 ## Purpose

 Clinical Inquiry is being proposed as a system for clinical logic, epistemology and reasoning (CLEaR).
 The purpose of such an undertaking started to answer the question: What can be done to improve the utilization of research by physical therapists in practice?
-[1] It has now expanded to include explicit consideration of what can be done to improve clinical reasoning through the utilization of knowledge in practice.
+[1,2] It has now expanded to include explicit consideration of what can be done to improve clinical reasoning through the utilization of knowledge in practice.
 We accept the definition of knowledge as justified true belief.
 Goals include increasing the effectiveness of inquiry to: generate knowledge through the rigorous rational (mental, mindful, reflective) interpretation of observations (structured as research, and experienced in practice); and utilize knowledge in both practice and continued research.
 It is proposed that even by making progress toward these goals we can better educate students in preparation for entry level and subsequently expert practice, reduce cognitive biases and errors in reasoning, and reduce variability in practice decisions in a way that clinical practice guidelines have not been able to achieve.

 Clinical Inquiry as a system includes clinical reasoning so it is helpful to define clinical reasoning.
 A complete understanding of this definition requires an understanding of inference (Chapter 3) so the reader is asked to keep this in mind while progressing through Chapters 1 and 2.
 Clinical reasoning includes making inferences iteratively across time (dynamic inference); and making decisions based on those inferences.
 Therefore, clinical reasoning is dynamic inference and decision making.
 Clinical reasoning as a stream of dynamic inferences that enable clinical decision making are then combined with carrying out the decisions and in sum is called clinical practice.
 Therefore, clinical practice is combining decisions with carrying out those decisions.

-￼
-[1] Jette, Alan M. "A Quantitative Analysis of Research Publications in Physical Therapy Journals-Invited Commentary."
+- [1] Jette, Alan M. "A Quantitative Analysis of Research Publications in Physical Therapy Journals-Invited Commentary."
 Physical Therapy 83, no. 2 (2003): 131-131.
-Collins, Sean M. "Complex system approaches: could they enhance the relevance of clinical research?."
+- [2] Collins, Sean M. "Complex system approaches: could they enhance the relevance of clinical research?."
 Physical therapy 85, no. 12 (2005): 1393-1394.

 ## First Principles Approach